boozec/scp/README.md

 ### Test weak scaling efficiency

-We have a good parameter of testing increasing the input file by n-times.
+We can have a good testing increasing the input file by n-times.
 For instance, for 2 nodes we can use a doubli-fication of exam's input file.

 ```